wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-ova-deactivate-and-delete-device.md

 <properties
-   pageTitle="Desativar e excluir uma Matriz Virtual StorSimple | Microsoft Azure" description="Descreve como remover o dispositivo StorSimple do serviço primeiro desativando-o e então excluindo-o." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Deactivate and delete a StorSimple Virtual Array | Microsoft Azure" description="Describes how to remove StorSimple device from service by  first deactivating it and then deleting it." services="storsimple" documentationCenter="" authors="alkohli"